ddev/ddev/docs/content/users/install/ddev-installation.md

     * Installing or upgrading to the latest Docker Desktop for Windows with WSL2 enabled.
     * Installing DDEV inside your distro.

-    We'll walk through these in more detail.
+    We’ll walk through these in more detail.
 You may prefer other techniques of installation or may not need some steps, but this is the full recipe:

-    1. **Chocolatey:** We recommend using [Chocolatey](https://chocolatey.org/install) for installing required Windows apps like mkcert.
+    1. **Chocolatey:** We recommend using [Chocolatey](https://chocolatey.org/install) for installing required Windows apps like `mkcert`.
 In an administrative PowerShell, `Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`
     2. In an administrative PowerShell: `choco install -y mkcert`
     3. In an administrative PowerShell, run `mkcert -install` and answer the prompt allowing the installation of the Certificate Authority.
     4. In an administrative PowerShell, run the command `setx CAROOT "$(mkcert -CAROOT)"; If ($Env:WSLENV -notlike "*CAROOT/up:*") { setx WSLENV "CAROOT/up:$Env:WSLENV" }`.
 This will set WSL2 to use the Certificate Authority installed on the Windows side.
     5. In administrative PowerShell, run the command `wsl --install`.
 This will install WSL2 and Ubuntu for you.
 Reboot when this is done.
     6. **Docker Desktop for Windows:** If you already have the latest Docker Desktop, configure it in the General Settings to use the WSL2-based engine.
 Otherwise install the latest Docker Desktop for Windows and select the WSL2-based engine (not legacy Hyper-V) when installing.
 Install via Chocolatey with `choco install docker-desktop` or it can be downloaded from [desktop.docker.com](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe).
 Start Docker.
 It may prompt you to log out and log in again, or reboot.
-    7. Go to Docker Desktop settings > Resources > WSL integration > enable integration for your distro (now `docker` commands will be available from within your WSL2 distro).
+    7. Go to Docker Desktop’s *Settings* → *Resources* → *WSL integration* → *enable integration for your distro*.
+Now `docker` commands will be available from within your WSL2 distro.
     8. Double-check in PowerShell: `wsl -l -v` should show three distros, and your Ubuntu should be the default.
 All three should be WSL version 2.
     9. Double-check in Ubuntu (or your distro): `echo $CAROOT` should show something like `/mnt/c/Users/<you>/AppData/Local/mkcert`
-    10. Check that docker is working inside Ubuntu (or your distro): `docker ps`
+    10. Check that Docker is working inside Ubuntu (or your distro): `docker ps`
-    11. Optional: If you prefer to use the *traditional Windows* ddev instead of working inside WSL2, install it with `choco install -y ddev`.
-The Windows ddev works fine with the WSL2-based Docker engine.
-However, the WSL2 ddev setup is vastly preferable and at least 10 times as fast.
+    11. Optional: If you prefer to use the *traditional Windows* DDEV instead of working inside WSL2, install it with `choco install -y ddev`.
+The Windows DDEV works fine with the WSL2-based Docker engine.
+However, the WSL2 DDEV setup is vastly preferable and at least 10 times as fast.
 Support for the traditional Windows approach will eventually be dropped.
     12. Open the WSL2 terminal, for example `Ubuntu` from the Windows start menu.
     13. Install DDEV using